Edit

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall-as-a-service with built-in high availability and unrestricted cloud scalability.
 You can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.

-To learn about Azure Firewall features, see Azure Firewall features.
+For a detailed list of Azure Firewall features, see Azure Firewall features.

 What is the typical deployment model for Azure Firewall?

-How can I install the Azure Firewall?
+How can I deploy Azure Firewall?

-What are some Azure Firewall concepts?
+What are some key Azure Firewall concepts?

 There are three types of rule collections:

-• Application rules: Configure fully qualified domain names (FQDNs) that can be accessed from a Virtual Network.
+• Application rules: Configure fully qualified domain names (FQDNs) that can be accessed from a virtual network.

 • NAT rules: Configure DNAT rules to allow incoming Internet or intranet (preview) connections.